Nethereum/Nethereum.BlockchainStorage/Nethereum.BlockchainStore.SqlServer/README.md

 		* (Feel free to change the passwords in the script)
 		* use master
 		* Run Script : Sql\01 CreateDbLogins.sql
-* Create the database and schema
+* Create the database and schema (runs migrations and db updates)
 	* From the command line
 		* cd to Nethereum.BlockchainStore.SqlServer
 		* run DbInitialCreate.bat